-To access the UF-supported database-linked written texts and UF-supported streaming visual texts from off campus:
+To access the UF-supported streaming films and database-linked readable texts from off campus:

-- 1. Click on Off-Campus Access from Library West Homepage: https://cms.uflib.ufl.edu/offcampus - 2.
-Either download the VPN software (recommended) or sign into UF Proxy Server with Gatorlink credentials VPN may be required to access some of the UF streaming videos. - 3.
-Suggested: Once in the database, download any reading material as a pdf so you have it for future use in the course
+- 1. Click on Off-Campus Access from Library West Homepage: https://uflib.ufl.edu/using-the-libraries/off-campus-access/ - 2.
+Either download the VPN software (recommended) or sign into UF Proxy Server with Gatorlink credentials.
+VPN may be required to access some of the UF streaming videos. - 3.
+Suggested: Once in the database, download and save any reading material as a pdf so you have it for future use in the course